KCaseyChamberlain/kcaseys-friend-the-parakeet/README.md

 ## Deployed Application

-This site is hosted courtesy of github pages.
+This site is hosted by github pages.

 To view the site please click [here](https://kcaseychamberlain.github.io/quick-password-generator/).